oat-im/pulsenet-udp/CPP-MANUAL.md

 * ❌ Exceptions in public API paths
 * ❌ Error signaling via `bool`, `nullptr`, or `std::optional`

 This is a modern, explicitly-typed, contract-driven system.
 You will not hide errors.
 You will handle them.
-Or the compiler will remind you that you’re incompetent.
+Or the compiler will remind you that you're incompetent.

 ---